sadiyabhbb/TG-MOD-V2/README.md

 ## Bot Command Structure

-Commands in Ownersv2 follow a specific structure for consistency and maintainability.
+Commands in teamnix follow a specific structure for consistency and maintainability.
 Here's the basic template:

 ```javascript
 const nix = {